 I have access to a non-governmental 457(b) plan at work.
 I'd like to save more but someone told me I could lose the money if my employer's sued.
 Also, can I roll over a non-governmental 457(b) into an IRA?
 Is this something I should use?

-A.independent contractor or a partner, because you can take advantage of much higher maximum contributions-$50K into a SEP-IRA, Solo 401K, or through a “self-match” into a profit-sharing plan/401K.
+I've seen variations of this question about 457(b)s several times recently, and unfortunately, there's no good answer.
+With respect to retirement plans, it's usually better to be a business owner — whether an independent contractor or a partner, because you can take advantage of much higher maximum contributions into a SEP-IRA, Solo 401K, or through a “self-match” into a profit-sharing plan/401K.
 A business owner may also have a cash balance plan and maybe even an HSA on top of that.
-An employee is lucky to be able to put $17K into a 401K.
-So often times an employer will offer a 457 in addition to a 401K, or more typically, its governmental cousin the 403B.
-This allows an employee to sock away $34K instead of just $17K.
+An employee is lucky to be able to put $19K (2019) into a 401K.
+So oftentimes an employer will offer a 457b in addition to a 401K, or more typically, its governmental cousin the 403B.
+This allows an employee to sock away $38K instead of just $19K.

-Benefits of a 457 Plan
+Benefits of a 457(b) Plan

 457 plans are not subject to the Age 59 1/2 rule, meaning you can access the money without penalty as soon as you leave the employer.
 So they're a great option for someone planning an early retirement.
 You just withdraw from the 457 first.

 Governmental vs Non-Governmental 457(b)s

-Tax Savings Vs Risk Of Loss
+457(b) Tax Savings Vs Risk Of Loss

 Personally, I think the risk of loss due to your employer going bankrupt is pretty low.
 While I'm sure it's happened, I've never heard of it happening.
 It certainly isn't common.
 I don't think I'd be willing to give up a $5-6K per year tax break because of that worry.
 I'm much more worried about market risk than 457 risk.
 So I'd go ahead and use the plan.
 But I'd be sure to max out my 401K and Backdoor Roth IRAs first.
 And I'd definitely spend that money first in retirement.